Department of Art & Digital Media

 Art, Art History, and Digital Media students can also choose to spend a semester, a year, or more at our Branch Campus in Florence, Italy.
 Housed in the historic center of Florence, the campus has twelve buildings with an impressive range of facilities.
 Working alongside international artists, designers, and scholars, our students have the opportunities to not only immerse themselves in Renaissance culture but also explore both traditional and digital media, as well as specialized courses in jewelry making, ceramics, and art history.

 We also offer two four-year degrees exclusively at our Branch campus.
 The BS in Conservation Studies provides the extraordinary opportunity to study and apprentice with masters of restoration, while working on centuries old original art.
-Students in the BPS in Interior Design work with international professionals to explore design, concept development and presentation.
+Students in the BFA in Interior Design work with international professionals to explore design, concept development and presentation.
 A graduate program, the MA in Museum Studies is also offered entirely at our Florence branch campus.
 All courses at the Branch Campus are taught in English.

 Internships and Alumni Success